Thermo Fisher Scientific (TMO) Q2 2022 Earnings Call Transcript

 Dan Arias -- Stifel Financial Corp. -- Analyst

 OK.
-I appreciate that.
+Appreciate that.
 Just as a follow-up, maybe, Marc, on your follow-up to Jack's question on sort of the end market pie chart.
-I am curious how the Applied Science business looks for you at this point?
-And would you draw any distinction between the growth that you are seeing or that you think you will see for industrial versus Applied, just knowing that those two tend to get lumped together a lot.
+How does the -- I'm curious how the Applied Science business looks for you at this point?
+And would you draw any distinction between the growth that you're seeing or that you think you'll see for industrial versus Applied, just knowing that those two tend to get lumped together a lot.

 I mean do you think decoupling those do is a useful thing in all to do?